Go Back Up

 Diverse teams with inclusive cultures are also more likely to be innovative in their field and be able to recruit from a more diverse talent pool.

-There are many aspects of your organization that influence inclusion.
-From providing access to resources, taking meaningful action to improve team experiences, and seeking employee feedback, here are a few ideas for improving inclusivity at your organization.
+Many aspects of your organization influence inclusion.
+From providing access to resources to taking meaningful action to improve team experiences to seeking employee feedback, here are a few ideas for improving inclusivity at your organization.

-Some of the best ways to create an inclusive environment are:
+Some of the best ways to create an inclusive environment are to:

 • Conduct unconscious bias training and diversity training